 This course summarizes anthropological and psychological theories, methods and data.
 These are used to show the relationship between critical aspects of culture and the personality development of children, adolescents and adults.
 Comparisons of child rearing in different societies illustrate the role of myths, play, nutrition, education, and family in socialization.
-Inter-culture contact is discussed in relation to individuals and conflict in U.S. schools.
+Inter-cultural contact is discussed in relation to individuals and conflict in U.S. schools.
 Wherever possible, at least three cultures found within the California school systems, including but not limited to, Asian, Native American and Hispanic families are examined.
-This course is the same as Psychology 18.
-Students may earn credit for Psychology 18 or Early Childhood 18, but not both.